DigitalPublishingToolkit/TOD18-Geoblocking/md/11BurkeGamecartridges.md

 ## The Future Elsewhere: Japan’s revival of home video gaming

-Video gaming, as a consumer past time, emerged in the United States.
+Video gaming, as a consumer pastime, emerged in the United States.
 After a number of comparatively unsuccessful precursors, Atari inaugurated a popular culture boom in video games between 1978 and 1983.
 It was not to last, and after quality control concerns, and catastrophic